pantaluna/esp32_mjd_components/components/mjd_ds3231/_doc/01 ChronoDot V2 circular RTC module/README.md

-## SOP: setup the ChronoDot board as an external 32Khz oscillator for the ESP32
+## SOP: setup the RTC board as an external 32Khz oscillator for the ESP32

-Goto document "Setup as RTC external 32Khz oscillator for the ESP32.md"
+Goto document ../"Setup RTC as external 32Khz oscillator for the ESP32.md"